 When I got rolling on this journey, I was making a decent income and was able to get rid of my debt.
 Then I just started saving money and cutting expenses.

 I knew where we were financially (thank you, Quicken!), but I didn’t know where we needed to be.
 I also wasn’t a smart investor and just bought stocks I thought were good and random funds in my 401(k).

 However, as my journey continued, I started to learn more.
 And being a part of this community helped on levels I never dreamed.

 Looking back, it’s easy to see that the more you comprehend financially, the further ahead you’ll likely be.

 It’s hard not to come out ahead as you continue to learn.
 Here are just a few examples I’ve had:

 - Understanding actively managed funds with high fees versus low-cost index funds investing made a big impact in our portfolio.

-- Realizing that small percentages of fee differences have on different mutual funds in my 401(k) helped us save over $50k easy (thanks, Personal Capital!).
+- Realizing that small percentages of fee differences have on different mutual funds in my 401(k) helped us save over $50k easy (thanks, Empower (formerly Personal Capital)!).